-Three (3) sub-slab vapor probes designated as SSB-6 and SSB-8 will be sampled utilizing in accordance with the New York State Department of Health (NYSDOH) Guidance for Evaluating Soil Vapor Intrusion in the State of New York October 2006.
-Soil vapor samples will be collected utilizing 6 liter pre-cleaned, passivated, and evacuated whole air Summa® Canister.
+Four (4) soil vapor samples, designated as RI-SV-1 through RI-SV-4, one (1) sub-slab vapor sample, designated as RI-SSB-1, and one (1) indoor air sample, designated as RI-AI-1, will be sampled utilizing in accordance with the New York State Department of Health (NYSDOH) Guidance for Evaluating Soil Vapor Intrusion in the State of New York October 2006.
+Soil vapor probes will be installed to a depth of 10 feet bgs or at least 2 feet above groundwater table.
+Sub-slab soil vapor probe will be installed right underneath the building slab.
+Soil vapor samples will be collected utilizing 6 liter precleaned, passivated, and evacuated whole air Summa® Canister.
 A 60-cm3 plastic syringe will be used to purge approximately 1 to 3 implant volumes (i.e. the volume of the sample probe and tube) prior to collecting the soil vapor samples.
-Each air sampling canister will then be connected to a flow control valve set to collect the 6-L sample over a period of 4 hours at a rate of less than 0.2 liter per minute.
+Each air sampling canister will then be connected to a flow control valve set to collect the 6-L sample over a period of 8 hours at a rate of less than 0.0125 liter per minute.

 The vapor samples will be transmitted under proper chain of custody procedures to a NYSDOH ELAP-certified laboratory for analysis.
 Table 3 provides the sample containers, volumes, test methods, reporting limits and holding times for the soil vapor samples.
-The location of the soil vapor sampling location is provided in Figure 7 of the RIWP.
+The locations of the soil vapor and indoor sampling are provided in Figure 8 of the RIWP.